Please Wait....

 In India, women’s access to reproductive healthcare is at a critical point.
 The Drugs Consultative Committee of CDSCO (Central Drugs Standard Control Organisation) has proposed a regulation to make emergency contraceptive pills (ECPs) available only with a prescription

-For years, Levonorgestrel 1.5 mg emergency contraception pill, available over-the-counter, has been a lifeline for women across the country, preventing unintended pregnancies and reducing unsafe abortions.
-Any shift towards making ECPs prescription-only threatens the health and autonomy of women and trans and non binary individuals.
+For years, Levonorgestrel 1.5 mg emergency contraception pill, available over-the-counter, has been a lifeline for women, transmen, adolescent girls, and sexual assault survivors across the country, preventing unintended pregnancies and reducing unsafe abortions.
+Any shift towards making ECPs prescription-only threatens the health and autonomy of women, transgender, non-binary, gender queer individuals.

-The proposed change would also disproportionately harm women from rural, under-resourced areas already reeling from the massive deficit of registered medical practitioners.
+The proposed change would also disproportionately harm women, teen girls, transmen, and sexual assault survivors from rural, under-resourced areas already reeling from the massive deficit of registered medical practitioners.
 In fact, HLL Lifecare Ltd, the public sector undertaking driving India’s family planning mission in rural India, has flagged the ongoing challenges in the rural population's access to reproductive healthcare and repeatedly stressed that oral contraceptives should be available without prescription and without a sale licence requirement so as to enable distribution via social marketing outside the limited pharmacy network.

 India is yet to finalise a list of over-the-counter medicines.
 Currently any drug that is not listed under Schedules H, H1 or X of the Drugs and Cosmetics Rules, 1945, can be sold over the counter.
 No Levonorgestrel-only pill has been specified in the aforementioned schedules.
 As a result, these should be available over-the-counter and without a prescription.
 However, many states across India practise shadow bans as a result of ambiguity regarding the sales licence requirement.